segunenix/Cybersec-Journey-/projects/Active-Directory-Environment.md

-# Active Directory Home Lab Project 🖥️🔐
+# Active Directory Environment Home Lab Project 🖥️🔐
 ## Introduction
 This project documents how I built and configured an **Active Directory environment** in my home lab.
 My main goals were to: - Learn how to deploy and manage a Windows Server Domain Controller.
 - Create and manage users, groups, and Group Policies.